Note: ESP = Email Service Provider

 Note:

 You can always segment customers based on the email domain, but customers sometimes can have a custom domain instead of the @gmail.com domain, so the domain filter will not be the ideal solution.
-Using the user-agent is, in this case, a more precise solution for targeting customer using Gmail email clients.
+Using the user-agent is, in this case, a more precise solution for targeting customers using Gmail email clients.